greystate/Greystate-XSLT-Helpers/calendarhelper/README.md

 <!ENTITY eventDate "eventStartDateTime">
 ```

-You can change the *newsDate* part to match your XML - if you have event nodes that look like this:
+You can change the *eventStartDateTime* part to match your XML - if you have event nodes that look like this:

 ```xml
 <Events>